 The accompanying consolidated financial statements include the accounts of the parent, Duluth Holdings Inc., and its wholly-owned subsidiary, Duluth Trading Company, LLC.
-The Company also consolidates Schlecht Retail Ventures LLC

-("SRV") as a variable interest entity (see Note 5 "Variable Interest Entities").
+Effective October 3, 2016, Duluth Trading Company, LLC was dissolved and no longer consolidated, which did not impact the Company's consolidated financial statements.
+The Company also consolidates Schlecht Retail Ventures LLC ("SRV") as a variable interest entity (see Note 5 "Variable Interest Entities").
 Prior to May 21, 2014, the Company consolidated Schlecht Enterprises, LLC ("SE") as a variable interest entity.
 Effective May 21, 2014, SE was no longer considered a variable interest entity and was not consolidated after that date.